sparshsah/foggy-ml/README.md

 # ml
-homebrew machine learning (inspired by a variety of tutorials, blogs, and StackOverflow answers on the Web)
+homebrew machine learning
+(inspired by a variety of lessons, blog posts, and StackOverflow answers on the Web)

 ## fann
 Arbitrary-depth, arbitrary-width feedforward artificial neural network.